coldsilk/docker-qbittorrentvpn/README.md

 * IP tables killswitch to prevent IP leaking when VPN connection fails
 * Configurable UID and GID for config files and /downloads for qBittorrent
 * Created with [Unraid](https://unraid.net/) in mind
-* BitTorrent port 8999 exposed internally by default
+* BitTorrent port 8999 exposed by default
-* Optional Python3 install.
-Python3 is required for the torrent search feature.
-* Optional conf switcher for when a VPN goes dark or somehow bad.
-* Health check using a combination of multiple hosts and multiple failures.

 ## Run container from Docker registry
 The container is available from the Docker registry and this is the simplest way to get it